corda/corda/docs/packages.md

 Cryptography data and utility classes used for signing, verifying, key management and data integrity checks.

-# Package net.corda.core.crypto.composite

-Composite key and signature classes, which are used to represent the signing requirements for multisignature scenarios such as RAFT notary services.

 # Package net.corda.core.flows

 Base data types and abstract classes for implementing Corda flows.
 To implement a new flow start with [FlowLogic], or